 My favorite gig is selling voice overs.
 If you’re good at a particular language, you can record your voice for different usage, like TV commercials, e-learning, audiobooks, podcasts, movie trailers and so on.
-All you need is a decent microphone like Audio-Technica AT 2020 or Blue Yeti and you’re good to go.

 If you’ve never tried speaking into microphone before, this article about podcasting might help you get started.

 Upwork is another marketplace for freelancers like Fiverr, however there are some differences worth mentioning:

 - Fiverr is better for simpler tasks like logos, animations, and voice overs

 - Upwork is better for experienced web developers

 - Upwork uses a project bidding system, while Fiverr lets you search service offerings